phmatray/Ducky/docs/general/core-concepts/selectors.md

 # Selectors

-Selectors in R3dux are functions that allow you to extract and compute derived data from the global state.
+Selectors in Ducky are functions that allow you to extract and compute derived data from the global state.
 They encapsulate the logic for retrieving specific pieces of data and can be used to optimize performance by minimizing unnecessary recalculations.

 ## What are Selectors?